bazelbuild/continuous-integration/buildkite/README.md

   Simply add the `batch_commands` (Windows) or `shell_commands` field (all other platforms).
 - The `run_targets` field contains a list of Bazel targets that should be run before building.
 - The `build_flags` and `test_flags` fields contain lists of flags that should be used when building or testing (respectively).
+- You can specify a display name in the `name` field.
+The resulting job will display this value and an emoji that represents the platform.

 ```yaml
 ---